course-details-portlet

 An examinee with a completed qualification in MUSV1105 can

-• discuss how and why music can affect people from different interdisciplinary perspectives.
+• Explain how and why music can affect people's health from different interdisciplinary perspectives.

-• present their own thoughts and views in current debates, in a coherent form both orally and in writing.
+• Present their own thoughts and views in connection with current debates about the role of music in society in a coherent manner, both orally and in writing.

 Learning methods and activities

-This course consists of compulsory lectures and seminars (at least 80% attendance).
-Both lectures and seminars will be interactive and contain practical exercises and group work.
-The student is expected to read the course literature and be well prepared to participate in discussions during the lectures/seminars.
-There can also be group work and individual practical exercises between the lectures.
+The course consists of lectures and seminars with compulsory attendance (at least 80%).
+Both lectures and seminars will be interactive with practical exercises and group work.
+In addition, there will be group work and individual practical exercises between the lectures.

 Compulsory assignments